 Administration of the Hall of Fame

-2.1 The Hall of Fame will be administered by a sub-committee of five people, appointed by the Management Committee (MC) of the Yorkshire South Premier League (YSPL), one of whom shall act as the chair.
+2.1 The Hall of Fame will be administered by the management committee (MC) of the Yorkshire South Premier League (YSPL).

 2.2 Nominations from clubs, the umpires’ association and the MC will be sought on an annual basis.
-The sub-committee will consider the nominations against the criteria detailed in section 3 below, and will make recommendations for induction into the Hall of Fame each year.
-These recommendations will be submitted to the MC for ratification by 30th August each year.
+The MC will consider the nominations against the criteria detailed in section 3 below, and will make recommendations for induction into the Hall of Fame each year.

-2.3 The sub-committee must at all times work within these rules.
+2.3 The MC must at all times work within these rules.

 Hall of Fame selection criteria